Strategic Liquidity Provision in Uniswap v3: Introduction

 \section{Introduction}

 Decentralized finance (DeFi) is a large and rapidly growing collection of projects in the cryptocurrency and blockchain ecosystem.
-From May 2020 to May 2021, the TVL (total value locked, meaning the sum of all liquidity provided to the protocol) into DeFi protocols ballooned by 100x from 800 million USD to 80 billion USD \cite{defipulse}, beginning with a period of rapid growth in the ``DeFi Summer'' of 2020.
-DeFi aims to replicate traditional financial intermediaries and instruments using smart contracts executed on blockchains (typically Ethereum).
+From May 2019 to May 2023, the TVL ({\em total value locked}, meaning the sum of all liquidity provided to the protocol) into DeFi protocols has increased 100x from 500 million USD to 50 billion USD.
+During this time period, TVL rapidly increased in 2021, reaching a peak of roughly 176 billion USD in November 2021, but it also suffered large drops in 2022 leading to current TVL levels.\footnote{\url{https://defillama.com/}}

-Decentralized exchanges (DEXes) allow users to swap tokens of different types without a trusted intermediary.
+DeFi aims to provide the function of financial intermediaries and instruments through smart contracts executed on blockchains (typically Ethereum).
+The importance of decentralized exchanges (DEXes) is that traders can swap tokens of different types without a trusted intermediary.
 Most DEXes, including Uniswap, fall into the category of {\em constant function market makers} (CFMMs).
-Instead of using an order book as is done in traditional exchanges, CFMMs use an {\em automated market maker} (AMM) to determine the price of an asset.
-In {\em Uniswap v2}, token pairs can be swapped for each other using {\em liquidity pools}, which contain both tokens.
-Permitted trades are determined by the {\em reserve curve}, $x y= k$, where $x$ and $y$ denote the the number of tokens of each type in the liquidity pool, and $k$ remains constant across trades. {\em Liquidity providers} add tokens to liquidity pools for the traders to swap against, and are rewarded through the fees traders pay.
-An illustrative reserve curve is shown in Figure~\ref{fig:v2v3} (blue).
-In order to trade some quantity of token $y$ for some quantity of token $x$, the trader must keep the product of reserves constant, i.e., buy $\Delta x$ of $x$ for $\Delta y$ of $y$ such that $(x-\Delta x) (y + \Delta y) = k$.

-This reserve curve also defines an effective price for token $x$ in units of token $y$, i.e., $p_x(x,y) = -dy/dx$ \cite{krishnamachari2021dynamic}.
-In the context of the $xy = k$ curve of Uniswap v2, we have $y=k/x \implies p_x(x,y) = k/x^2$.
-By convention, we take the ``price" corresponding to the AMM and liquidity pool to be the price of $x$, i.e., $p_x(x,y)$, and we let the $x$ token be volatile relative to the $y$ token.
-In Uniswap v2, liquidity providers earn rewards when traders use the liquidity to execute swaps, which each incur a constant fee of 0.3\% \cite{adams2020uniswap}.
-Each liquidity provider provides liquidity on the entire interval of possible prices $(0, \infty)$, and earns rewards based on their fraction of the total liquidity in the pool.\footnote{The end behavior of this derivative demonstrates the support for the range of prices being the interval $(0,\infty)$, with $\lim_{x\to \infty} k/x^2 = 0$, and $\lim_{x\to 0^+} k/x^2 = \infty$.}
+Instead of using an order book as is done in traditional exchanges, CFMMs are smart contracts that use an {\em automated market maker} (AMM) to determine the price of a trade.